fwextensions/fwidgets-template/README.md

 ## Usage

-See the [`fwidgets` readme](https://github.com/fwextensions/fwidgets#usage) for details on how to use it to show UI controls within your plugin.
+See the [`fwidgets` readme](https://github.com/fwextensions/fwidgets#usage) for details on how to build the plugin and how to use the `fwidgets` API to easily show UI controls.